veecle/tricore-probe/README.md

 ## Linux

-This setup is not officially supported by Infineon and thus might not work as expected.
+The Linux setup is not officially supported by Infineon and thus might not work as expected.
 Please report any bugs or issues you encounter with the Linux setup only to this repository, not to Infineon.

 ### Requirements